astravant/digitalgarden/_notes/daily-notes.md

 - Very important to recognize the motives driving the actions of individuals and society
 - Be willing to take a different path
   - reverse engineer your desires and motives to get at the root of what interests you and what you believe is important for the future of humanity.
-  - typically, we have a dozen or more motives driving our actions, we are personally only aware of half of them, and we only publicly share 2-3 of them.
+  - ==typically, we have a dozen or more motives driving our actions, we are personally only aware of half of them, and we only publicly share 2-3 of them.==
 - Accept that the path for you will likely be dissimilar to the path pursued by the masses
 - The path being followed by the masses is likely not the right path for you.
 - Success is at the intersection of your strenghts, a topic that excites you, and self belief.